mgietzmann/Coppermind/Puzzle Pieces/Process/Tips on Paper Writing.md

 > _What you've got so far:_ a vague idea.

 Before you begin writing, you need to establish a clear research question.
-Ask yourself:
+A research question should be posed as a single overreaching goal and then a series of objectives you intend to meet in order to satisfy the overarching goal.
+So before getting anything else, draft up that goal and the objectives as you understand them right now.

-- What specific problem or question am I trying to address?
+Then to begin working out what you'll need in your introduction, ask yourself:

 - Why is this outcome important?
 - To whom is it important?
 - Is this already answered by other work out there?